Kealakekua Bay Data

 In the middle of the study, a large earthquake created a landslide in Kealakekua Bay that caused State authorities to completely close down the bay for all human activity for 18 days.
 Several structures in the nearby village of Napo'o po'o were damaged and the volunteer observers had to abandon their regular observations and deal with the havoc that had been caused to their community.
-However, one of the volunteers managed to go down to the bay on three days to make his observations.
+However, they managed to go down to the bay on three of the regularly scheduled days to make observations.

 As a result, this serendipitous natural experiment provided some valuable data on how the dolphins behaved when the humans were absent.